 Fact sheets for all players can be printed and used for recording hand strength and distribution.
-We recommend using high-gloss photo paper with grease pencil or dry erase markers, if these allow quick erasure and reuse (most photo paper does not erase easily).
+Our game provides double sided Fact Sheets and dry-erase markers with erasers attached.
+For those who wish to make their own, we recommend using high-gloss photo paper with grease pencil or dry erase markers, if these allow quick erasure and reuse (most photo paper does not erase easily).
 If the printed fact sheets do not easily clean with dry erase markers or if you want to print on plain paper, it is possible to put them into clear plastic sandwich bags, which normally work with the markers.
 Here are some markers we like:

 These are odorless and the colors are popular with children.
 If left unretracted for 20 minutes or more, they tend to dry our, but will come back to life if retracted for a short time.
 These can also be purchased in black.

 Dixon Phano Peel-Off China Marker Pencils, Thin, Black are about 50¢ in quantity, less than half the cost of the Expo markers.
 They do cannot dry out and wipe with only a little more effort than dry erase.
 These are what we ship with a boxed game.